 Built by the Venetians in the 13th century, the castles have stood through siege, war and natural disaster.
-Today, the castles of Koroni and Methoni are open to the public, and are major tourist attractions for anyone exploring the south Peloponnese coast.
+Today, Koroni castle and Methoni castle are both open to the public, and are major Peloponnese tourist attractions.

 Koroni Castle is an excellent example of Venetian castle architecture, and was built in the 13th century.
 The castle we see today has of course been altered throughout the years, with the Ottomans being the last to leave their mark.

 Once inside, you get the curious feeling that the castle is in some way being ‘squatted'.
 Some of the houses are still inhabited, as indeed is a monastery.
 It must be a very strange place to live!

 My pro travel tip for visiting this castle, is to make your way to the still inhabited monastery.
 Here, there is a tower which is the highest accessible point within Koroni Castle, and there are spectacular views all around.

 The Castle of Methoni

-I couldn't help but think of game of Thrones when seeing it!
-Used as a lookout, last line of defense, and even a prison, it is connected to the rest of the castle via a small paved pathway.
+I couldn't help but think of Game of Thrones when seeing it!
+Used as a lookout, last line of defense, and even a prison, it is connected to the rest of Methoni castle via a small paved pathway.

 Even the view back to the castle from here is amazing.

-How to get to Koroni and Methoni
+How to get to Koroni and Methoni Castles

 The nearest city of importance is Kalamata.
 From there, Methoni is a 21km drive, and Koroni is a further 31kms beyond that.
 Organised tours may be available from Kalamata, although most people would choose to either drive, or take local transport.